junxit/us-congress-bills-114/metadata.md

 - 2015-05-13 — Introduced in Senate
 - 2015-05-13 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2015-05-20 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-05-09 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 114-248.
+- 2016-05-09 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 114-248.
+- 2016-05-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 455.